alexander-pck/vue-flow/docs/src/guide/vue-flow/config.md

   When updating an existing or new connection, the component displayed during the update is the corresponding Edge component, not the ConnectionLine.

-  Works in conjunction with the `createEdgeType` prop on handles to show custom edge types during connection creation.
+  Works in conjunction with the `edgeTypeOnCreate` prop on handles to show custom edge types during connection creation.

 - Example: